aldermo98/Ready-Now-Junk-Removal/content/posts/2025-10-26-how-to-prepare-for-junk-removal-pickup.md

 slug: prepare-for-junk-removal-pickup
 ---

-# How to Prepare for a Junk Removal Pickup (Step-by-Step)

 So you booked your pickup — nice move.
 Here’s how to make sure your junk removal day goes perfectly (and fast).

 ---